ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Modular in this context means that the proof system can represent multiple statements, in other words, multiple proofs together, in one proof.
 For example, "I have an invoice with a face value of over $10,000, payable within 30 days, and the payee has never missed a payment in 10 years of doing business with me".
 This is also highly desirable, especially when having to combine various proofs as in the previous statement.

-**[R229]** A zero-knowledge proof of correctness of an input MUST be committed to the CCSM utilized by the BPI using a compact cryptographic proof after it has been finalized on the BPI.
+**[R229]** A zero-knowledge proof of correctness of an input into a workstep MUST be committed to the CCSM utilized by the BPI using a compact cryptographic proof after it has been finalized on the BPI.

 Such a commitment can represent more than one zero-knowledge proof of correctness of an input.
 Compact in this context means that the CCSM commitment is smaller in size than the totality of the proof(s) represented by the commitment.
 This is desirable because it reduces the data footprint of the BPI which should be one of the implementation goals of a BPI.

-**[R230]** The cryptographic proof of the CCSM commitment MUST be verifiable by any 3rd party at any time in a time at most proportional to the size of the prover system.
+**[R230]** A cryptographic proof of correctness of a BPI state transition on the CCSM MUST be verifiable by any 3rd party at any time in a time at most proportional to the size of the prover system.

 Note, that the requirement does not state that the proof has to be verifiable on the CCSM itself, that it does not need to be succinct, and that it does not need to be efficient.

-**[D29]** The cryptographic proof of the CCSM commitment SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.
+**[D29]** A cryptographic proof of correctness of a BPI state transition on the CCSM SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.

-**[D30]** The cryptographic proof of the CCSM commitment SHOULD be succinct.
+**[D30]** A cryptographic proof of correctness of a BPI state transition on the CCSM SHOULD be succinct.

-**[D31]** The cryptographic proof of the CCSM commitment SHOULD be efficient.
+**[D31]** A cryptographic proof of correctness of a BPI state transition on the CCSM SHOULD be efficient.

-**[D32]** The cryptographic proof of the CCSM commitment SHOULD be based on modular constructions.
+**[D32]** A cryptographic proof of correctness of a BPI state transition on the CCSM SHOULD be based on modular constructions.

 In specific situations, the above SHOULD requirements become MUST.

-**[O3]** The zero-knowledge proof of correctness of an input MAY be used in a commercial value-creation or value-exchange event.
+**[O3]** A cryptographic proof of correctness of a BPI state transition MAY be used in a commercial value-creation or value-exchange event.

 This means that the output of a workstep can be used to represent a unit of value accounting such as a token.
 For example, one or more workstep outputs may be used as (verifiable) collateral in issuing an asset-backed security (value-creation).

-**[CR16]<[O3]** The zero-knowledge proof of correctness of an input used in a commercial value-creation MUST be succinct.
+**[CR16]<[O3]** A cryptographic proof of correctness of a BPI state transition used in a commercial value-creation MUST be succinct.

-**[CR17]<[O3]** Each zero-knowledge proof of correctness of an input MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+**[CR17]<[O3]** Each A cryptographic proof of correctness of a BPI state transition MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of workstep input correctness that would allow multiple proofs to be represented and provable within one proof.

-**[CR18]<[O3]** The zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant individual proof verifiability).
+**[CR18]<[O3]** A cryptographic proof of correctness of a BPI state transition MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant individual proof verifiability).

-**[CR19]<[O3]** The zero-knowledge proof of correctness of an input MUST NOT be able to be used in more than one commercial value-creation/exchange event at any time.
+**[CR19]<[O3]** A cryptographic proof of correctness of a BPI state transition MUST NOT be able to be used in more than one commercial value-creation/exchange event at any time.

 This requirement is necessary to avoid the usage of the same output as collateral in more than one commercial value-creation event, such as tokenization, and subsequent usage in value-exchange events, also known as double-pledging.